Summer is almost here and UK holidaymakers are ready for their next big trip.

 Capturing shareable moments is a must and you're ready to put your camera to work and make memories.
 The Jurassic Coast in Dorset and Sussex Downs offer the perfect backdrop for a peaceful getaway.

 If you're on the hunt for the latest in food and culture this summer, a city break could be for you!
-Places like Edinburgh, London, Bristol and Brighton are great for exploring historic or cultural landmarks as well as new hotspots for food and music.
+Places like Edinburgh, London, Bristol and Brighton are great for exploring historic or cultural landmarks as well as new hotspots for food.

 If you plan on travelling by car you must make sure it's ready for the road before setting off.